griphiam/markphilpot_com/content/2019/2019_02_anime_winter_first.md

 ![Dororo]({filename}/images/anime/2019/winter/nx101347-2J2p8qJpxpfZ.jpg "Dororo"){: .center}
 ![MAPPA, Twin Engine, Tezuka Productions]({filename}/images/anime/studios/half/mappa.png){: .studio}

 Another strong showing by MAPPA.
+A killer OP and a no-hold-bar take on feudal Japan.
+If it weren't for *Neverland* this might have taken the lead for show of the season.